postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 updated: 2022-11-17
 ---

-Blocks available in Flows are detailed below:
+Blocks available in Flows are detailed below.

 ![All the Blocks](https://assets.postman.com/postman-labs-docs/all-blocks/updated-all-blocks.png)